Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

     bubble_sort(arr, #code (a <= b));
     print("sorted array: %\n", arr);
     // => sorted array: [-2500, -89, 0, 7, 23, 42, 54, 108, 666, 1024]

+    for i: 0..9  arr[i] = cast(int) random_get() % 100;
+    bubble_sort(arr, #code (a < b));
+    print("sorted array: %\n", arr);
+    // => sorted array: [-58, -43, -33, -33, -25, 6, 26, 78, 89, 92]
 }
 ```

 The macro `bubble_sort` defined in line (1) takes an array and a piece of code to compare subsequent item-pairs of the array.
-The `#insert,scope()` in (2) (formerly #insert_internal) makes it possible to use the outer macro-variables a and b in compare_code.
+The `#insert,scope()` in (2) (formerly #insert_internal) makes it possible to use the outer macro-variables a and b in compare_code, so it allows code to access variables in the local scope.
 It lets you specify the scope into which to insert the target Code or string, by saying #insert,scope(target). 'target' is a Code that must be constant at compile-time.
 The scope where the Code lives is used as the enclosing scope for the #insert (which determines how identifiers inside the inserted code are resolved).
 If they are not in order, they are swapped.
+`#insert,scope() compare_code` inserts a comparison code (a <= b) into a bubble sort.
+The inserted code acts like a comparison function, except without the drawbacks of function pointer callback performance cost.
 This example also shows that a macro can be polymorphic.

 ### 26.5.5 Using a macro for swapping values